near/NEPs/text/0000-near-shell.md

 * `near account delete` : Delete an account or sub-account.
 * `near account create-key` : Delete an account or sub-account.
 * `near account revoke-key` : Delete an account or sub-account.
 * `near account select` : Selects a default account from the list of accounts with keys.
-Stored in project-level settings with key `defaultAccount`.
+Stored in shell-experience settings with key `defaultAccount`.
 * `near account login`  : Log in the current active or specified account.
 * `near account stake`  : Stake Ⓝ to a given staking contract
 * `near account secure` : Finds the key file for an account name, converts it to use OS-level key management via a command line wizard/instructions.